alexhaydock/pinewall/README.md

 The finished EFI binaries end up in `images/` in the local working directory.

-_Note:_ The `.img` suffix here is largely cosmetic.
+_Note:_ The use of the `.img` suffix here is largely cosmetic.
 I use that because the `bpg/proxmox` Terraform provider is only capable of operating on a restricted set of suffixes which it considers legitimate "images", and `.efi` is not one of them.

 ### Testing the image (locally)
 It's easy to test the newly built image locally with QEMU: